 It does not matter who is responsible for No-Fault benefits

-For a bicyclist who has been injured in a car bike accident, it does not matter who is at fault because in Michigan the law guarantees that the bicyclist is entitled to No-Fault benefits “without regard to fault.”
+In Michigan, for a bicyclist who has been injured in a car bike accident, it does not matter who is at fault because in Michigan the law guarantees that the bicyclist is entitled to No-Fault benefits “without regard to fault.”
 (MCL 500.3105)

 Regardless of who is responsible for causing the crash, No-Fault PIP benefits (which are also called “personal injury protection” benefits) help pay for the injured bicyclist’s medical bills, lost wages (if he or she is disabled from working) and transportation costs for traveling to and from doctor appointments, household replacement services and attendant care services.